DrKrisChan/prepCLMdata/Readme.md

 ```r
 prepexample(2)
 ```
-The preexample() command will create an **example folder** in the current working directory where the data is downloaded.
+The prepexample() command will create an **example folder** in the current working directory where the data is downloaded.
 The working directory is then set to this example folder.

 More detail about the example data can be found by searching ??prepexample